 Instead, success comes from using a solid strategy to target customers and establish market positioning over time.
 A good positioning statement can help guide this, but brand assets can show their value over time even without that.

 A brand positioning statement is an internal company document that summarizes what you’re trying to do with the products.
 Most companies don’t share these with the public, so it’s hard to give specific examples.

 That said, a brand positioning statement might be something like “Quality, affordable shoes.”
-A statement like this addresses what sort of product it is and two major characteristics the company wants customers to associate with the brand.
+A statement like this addresses what sort of product it is and two major attributes the brand wants customers to associate with the brand.